mikependon/RepoDB.NET/pages/mappers/propertyhandlermapper.md

 ---

 A class that is used to map a property handler into a .NET CLR type or a class property.
-This class is used as an alternative to [PropertyHandler](/attribute/propertyhandler) attribute.
+This class is used as an alternative to the [PropertyHandler](/attribute/propertyhandler) attribute.

 Please see the [IPropertyHandler](/interface/ipropertyhandler) for more details about the property handling implementation.